 Challenges Faced by Organizations

-Compliance with GDPR has presented significant challenges for businesses, particularly those unprepared for its stringent requirements.
+Compliance with the GDPR has presented significant challenges for businesses, particularly those that were unprepared for its stringent requirements.

 High Compliance Costs